OctavioM/aws-terraform/README.md

 # Terraform on AWS

-This repository contains Terraform configuration files for deploying infrastructure on AWS.
+This repository contains Terraform configuration files for deploying infrastructure on Amazon Web Services.

 ## Prerequisites